Who is a suitable candidate?

 When all conservative and non-operative treatments and interventions fail to alleviate pain and improve function then a total hip replacement may be an option for you.
 If you are young with an arthritic hip joint this require serious consideration, as the potential for needing revision surgery (redo surgery) is more likely.

-What types are available ?
+What types of hip replacements are available ?

 You also may be suitable for a resurfacing replacement, but these are no longer being performed routinely due to reported problems with metal on metal bearing surfaces.

 There are number of bearing options available.
 Mr Aslam Mohammed has extensive experience with these for over 30 years in conjunction with major orthopaedic companies.
 He now routinely uses a combination of a ceramic femoral head and a highly cross-linked polyethylene socket bearing combination, he finds this as the least problematic and a long lasting option.

 All these options will be discussed with you at your consultation.

 Mr Aslam Mohammed is one the very few surgeons who is able to offer bespoke Hip and Knee implant surgery.
 This is where the implants, jigs, cutting blocks and instruments are made specifically for your situation and planned from the CT scan that will be performed after you consultation and your decision to have this surgery.
 Mr Aslam Mohammed uses the Symbios implants and technique.

 The hip joint can be approached from many different directions.
 Mr Aslam Mohammed favours a mini posterior approach or the anterior muscle separating approach, the suitability for each approach will be discussed with you at your consultation.